Bond Yields

 Taxable Equivalent Yield (TEY) for Munis and Treasuries

 The interest from municipal bonds is not taxed by the federal government, and U.S. Treasury bonds, notes, and T-Bills do not incur state or local taxes.
-Additionally, municipal interest is also exempt from the new 3.8% Net Investment Income Tax (Medicare surtax) assessed on investment income.
+Additionally, municipal interest is also exempt from the 3.8% Net Investment Income Tax (Medicare surtax) (NIIT) assessed on investment income for taxpayers whose income exceeds $200,000 ($250,000 if married filing jointly).
 Hence, these bonds can pay a lower interest rate than a corporation with a comparable credit rating.
 To compare municipal bonds or Treasuries with taxable bonds, the yield is converted to a taxable equivalent yield (TEY), sometimes called equivalent taxable yield.
 The taxable equivalent yield is the yield that a taxable bond must pay to be equivalent to the tax-free bond.

 Taxable Equivalent Yield Formula for Municipal Bonds